GSA/ficam-federation/_plan/00_index.md

 * Number of agency externally facing websites and mission-critical applications
 * Size of customer population<!--Most visited Federal Government websites:  https://analytics.usa.gov/-->
-* Likelihood that your stakeholders will agree with this bold move
+* Quantifying the advantages of this bold move for your stakeholders-->

 Does federation sound like a win-win for your agency?
 Here are **key steps** you can take to start a federation project: